 ABC Ltd pays for its building and contents insurance each year on January 1 for the whole of the calendar year.
 ABC has a balance date of March 31.
 The journal entries to bring to account these transactions are as follows.

 |Jan 1||Insurance Expense||$10,000|||

-The first journal reflects the increase in expenses (debit) due to the annual insurance being paid.
-While the other side of the entry to keep it all in balance is to reduce the bank account asset (credit) to reflect the reduction in funds now the insurance has been paid for.
+The first journal reflects the increase in expenses (debit) due to ABC paying its annual insurance bill.
+While the other side of the entry, to keep it all in balance, is to reduce the bank account asset (credit) to reflect the reduction in funds now held.

 Now comes the end of the financial year, March 31, and the ABC accounting team have to prepare the annual set of accounts.
-As part of the accounts preparation all required balance day adjustments must be made.
-And for us this involves the prepaid insurance.
-The first step to work out is how much of the payment has yet to be consumed.
+As part of the accounts preparation, all required balance day adjustments must be made.
+And for us, this involves prepaid insurance.
+The first step to working out is how much of the payment has yet to be consumed.
 In other words, how much of the payment of $10,000 is still an asset for ABC due to the economic benefits having not yet been received.
 The simple calculation for this is: